All Episodes

 She's standing up for what she believes.

-Now, if some people are embarrassed or if they've made to feel uncomfortable by it, that's that's one thing.
+Now, if some people are embarrassed or if they've made to feel uncomfortable by it, that's one thing.

 But I'll tell you what, I don't hear people calling here.